Quantum Steenrod operations of symplectic resolutions: Background and Results

 \subsection{A brief overview of context}

 The quantum connection of a symplectic manifold $(X, \omega)$ is a flat connection acting on singular cohomology $H^*(X)$, defined out of $3$-pointed genus $0$ Gromov--Witten invariants.
-The quantum connection is particularly interesting when the target manifold $X$ is a special type of smooth holomorphic symplectic variety known as \emph{(conical) symplectic resolutions} (see \cite{Kal09}, \cite{BMO11}).
-For symplectic resolutions, the equivariant quantum connection recovers and generalizes well-known integrable connections from representation theory; this vision was realized for cotangent bundles of flag varieties and quiver varieties in \cite{BMO11} and \cite{MO19}, respectively.
+A remarkable program from geometric representation theory, initiated in \cite{BMO11}, reveals that many flat connections arising from representation theory can be realized as equivariant versions of quantum connections of \emph{(conical) symplectic resolutions}; see \cite{BMO11, MO19, Dan20}.

-The quantum connection of symplectic resolutions satisfy special properties, among which is that for a suitable basis of cohomology, they could be defined over rings admitting mod $p$ reduction.
-In particular, one can consider the quantum connection defined over $\mathbb{F}_p$.
-Connections over $\mathbb{Z}$ and their reduction to positive characteristic are objects of long-standing interest (see e.g. \cite{Kat72}) and the study of the mod $p$ quantum connection is an emerging subject, see \cite{SV19}, \cite{SW22}, \cite{EV23}.
+The quantum connection of symplectic resolutions satisfy special properties, among which is that in a suitable basis of cohomology, they could be defined over rings admitting mod $p$ reduction.
+That is, one can consider the quantum connection defined over $\mathbb{F}_p$.
+Connections in positive characteristic behave very differently from their characteristic zero counterparts.
+For example, there is a fundamental invariant called the \emph{$p$-curvature} which obstructs formal solvability, which is the subject of the famous Grothendieck--Katz conjecture \cite{Kat70, Kat72}.

-In symplectic topology, there exists a new class of equivariant operations defined on mod $p$ quantum cohomology known as the \emph{quantum Steenrod operations} \cite{Fuk97}, \cite{Wil20} which are covariantly constant with respect to the mod $p$ quantum connection \cite{SW22}.
-Despite many success with applications \cite{She21}, \cite{CGG22}, \cite{Sei19}, computations and more structural results concerning the quantum Steenrod operations beyond covariant constancy remained elusive.
+Recently in representation theory, there has been important progress in understanding the mod $p$ (and $p$-adic) flat connections and their $p$-curvature \cite{SV19, SV-ar, Var21, EV23b}.
+Our goal is to apply techniques from symplectic Gromov--Witten theory to study these connections from the viewpoint of enumerative geometry.

-In \cite{Lee23}, with an expectation that the extra structure present in symplectic resolutions may allow for amenable and representation-theoretically meaningful computations, we initiated the study of quantum Steenrod operations of conical symplectic resolutions.
-In particular, we fully computed the example of $X = T^*\mathbb{P}^1$ by geometric considerations specific to this example.
-The present paper aims to show a more structural result, the compatibility of quantum Steenrod operations with the \emph{shift operators}.
-This result is used to reveal an unexpected relationship between the quantum Steenrod operations with the \emph{$p$-curvature} of the quantum connection, and expand the scope of available computations to include e.g. the classical case of all Springer resolutions.
+Namely, we study the class of equivariant operations defined on mod $p$ quantum cohomology known as the \emph{quantum Steenrod operations} \cite{Fuk97, Wil20}.
+An important property of these operations is that they are covariantly constant with respect to the mod $p$ quantum connection \cite{SW22}.
+Despite many success with applications \cite{She21, CGG22, Sei19}, computations and more structural results concerning the quantum Steenrod operations beyond covariant constancy remained elusive.